 according as He did choose us in himself before the sowing [#G2602, Liddel] of the world.
 Eph 1:4 literal

-In the following verse, to be is not found in the text before the adjective “conformed” which is in the plural.
+In the following verse, “to be” is not found in the text before the adjective “conformed” which is in the plural.
 It is added by interpreters.

 Read that line again from Ecclesiastes 1:11.
 The first and the last are in the plural: